spotinst/help/src/docs/administration/policies/create-new-policy.md

 Examples:
 - all resources: *
 - all Elastigroup resources: elastigroup:*
 - all groups starting with sig-214: sig-214*

 ### Policy Rules
 The following rules apply to policies:
 * An action that is not explicitly allowed by a policy is denied by default.
 * A policy-based user with no policies is equivalent to a viewer user.
-Organization Administrators, Account Editors, and policy-based users with the proper permissions are able to grant permissions.
+Organization administrators, account editors, and policy-based users with the proper permissions are able to grant permissions.
 * All API tokens that belong to you will be affected by the your current policy.
 * Permissions to create objects (for example: elastigroup:create*) do not grant permissions on the created objects themselves.